-Theorem 9.7 (Dems & Reps).
+Theorem 12.5 (Dems & Reps).
 Eventually every citizen is rooting for the same party every other day.

-Proof: To prove that the opinions eventually become fixed or cycle every other day, think of each friendship as a pair of (directed) edges, one in each direction.
-Let us say an edge is currently bad if the party of the advising friend differs from the next-day's party of the advised friend.
+Proof: To prove that the opinions eventually become fixed or cycle every other day, think of each friendship between citizens as a pair of (directed) edges, one in each direction.
+Let us say an edge is currently "bad" if the party of the advising friend differs from the next-day's party of the advised friend.
 In other words, the edge is bad if the advised friend did not follow the advisor's opinion (which means that the advisor was in the minority).
-An edge that is not bad, is good.
+An edge that is not bad, is "good".

-Consider the out-edges of citizen u on day t, during which (say) u roots for the Democrats.
-Assume that on day t, g out-edges of u are good, and b out-edges are bad.
-Note that g+b is the degree of u.
-Since g out-edges are good, g friends of u root for the Democrats on day t+1.
-Likewise, b friends of u root for the Republicans on day t+1.
-In other words, on the evening of day t+1 citizen u will receive g recommendations for Democrats, and b for Republicans.
+Consider the out-edges of citizen c on day t, during which (say) c roots for the Democrats.
+Assume that during day t, g out-edges of c are good, and b out-edges are bad.
+Note that g+b is the degree of c.
+Since g out-edges were good, g friends of c root for the Democrats on day t+1.
+Likewise, b friends of c root for the Republicans on day t+1.
+In other words, on the evening of day t+1 citizen c will receive g recommendations for Democrats, and b for Republicans.
 We distinguish two cases:

-1We are in the US, and as we know from The Simpsons, you "throw your vote away" if you vote for somebody else.
+&lt;sup>1We are in the US, and as we know from The Simpsons, you "throw your vote away" if you vote for somebody else.
 As a consequence our example has two parties only.

-$^{^2 \}mbox{Assume}$ for the sake of simplicity that every body has an odd number of friends.
+&lt;sup>2Assume for the sake of simplicity that everybody has an odd number of friends.

-- g > b: In this case, citizen u will again root for the Democrats on day t + 2.
-Note that this means, on day t + 1, exactly g in-edges of u are good, and exactly b in-edges are bad.
-In other words, the number of bad out-edges on day t is exactly the number of bad in-edges on day t + 1. - g < b: In this case, citizen u will root for the Republicans on day t + 2.
-Please note that on day t+1, exactly b in-edges of u are good, and exactly g in-edges are bad.
-In other words, the number of bad out-edges on day t was exactly the number of good in-edges on day t + 1 (and vice versa).
-This means that the number of bad out-edges on day t is strictly larger than the number of bad in-edges on day t + 1.
+- g > b: In this case, citizen c will still (or again) root for the Democrats on day t + 2.
+Note that in this case, on day t + 1, exactly g in-edges of c are good, and exactly b in-edges are bad.
+In other words, the number of bad out-edges on day t is exactly the number of bad in-edges on day t + 1. - g < b: In this case, citizen c will root for the Republicans on day t+2.
+Note that in this case, on day t+1, exactly b in-edges of c are good, and exactly g in-edges are bad.
+In other words, the number of bad out-edges on day t was exactly the number of good in-edges on day t+1 (and vice versa).
+Since citizen c is rooting for the Republicans, the number of bad out-edges on day t was strictly larger than the number of bad in-edges on day t+1.